 Less Vacuum Less Pressure.

-• If your are working with smail plates and its not is filling a whole vacuum zone, can you use plastic plugs and placing a shorter rubber strip in the slits to narrowing it down.
+• If your are working with small plate and its not is filling a whole vacuum zone, you can use plastic plugs and placing a shorter rubber strip in the slits to narrowing it down.

-• Then you place the mdf plate back on the vacuum table, and you are ready to place your own plate on the top and select wishtes to the vacuum zones you would like to use and press the white button to activate the vacuum.
+• Then you place the MDF board back on the vacuum table, and you are ready to place your own plate on the top and select wishtes to the vacuum zones you would like to use and press the white button to activate the vacuum.

 Step 7: Set Up X and Y Axis

-Now you have to set each axis to zero, so the CNC router bit only is cutting were its supposed pa cut.
-The tip of the CNC router bit should be positioned over the surface of the material at the left back, and when are satisfied with new zero you press [ XY=0 ] and [ OK ]
+Now you have to set each axis to zero.
+The tip of the router bit should be positioned over the surface of the material at the left back, and when are satisfied with new zero you press [ XY=0 ] and [ OK ]

 Step 8: Set Up Z axis

-There is two difference ways you can set you can set up the Z axis:
+There are two difference ways you can set up the Z axis:

 When changing bits between milling operations it will be necessary to reset the z zero coordinate.
 Do not reset the X, Y coordinates.

-You are now ready to load you file into the CNC controller box by using a flashdrive with your CNC cutting file from CNC router software.
+You are now ready to load your designed file from CAD/CAM software into the CNC controller box by using a flashdrive.

 • Put flashdrive into the reader.